cloneable/strongly/README.md

 * Default: `std`
 * `std`: Doesn't do anything at the moment.
+* `convert`: Generate implemetations of `From`/`Into` between inner and outer types.
+Also add implementation of `Borrow` of all inner primitives except floats.
+Provide `const` helper method to access inner primitive.
 * `serde`: Generate implementations of `Serialize` and `Deserialize` to and from the representation of the primitive.